zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-outbound-x12-ftp/b2b-outbound-x12-ftp.md

 ## Task 7: 	Add Tracking Identifiers for Integration Tracking

-1. Click Actions Menu  in the top-right corner of canvas, and select Tracking
+1. Click **Actions** Menu  in the top-right corner of canvas, and select Tracking
-2. In the resulting dialog, select **orderNumber** on the left and move it to the table on the right and click on Save.
+2. In the resulting dialog, select **orderNumber** on the left and move it to the table on the right and click on **Save**
 3. Check for errors, Save the integration and click Close
    ![finalflow1 diagram](images/finalflow.png)